bsvalues/TerraFusionPro/INSTALLATION_EXPECTATIONS.md

 - ✅ TerraFusion icon on your desktop
 - ✅ Configuration wizard for API keys
 - ✅ Quick start guide
-- ✅ All required software installed
+- ✅ All required softcompetitione installed

 ### **Next Steps:**